Contents

 Knight Bus

-To create the Knight Bus, the designers took a regular London double-decker, added another level, and beefed up the engine to support the added weight and height.
-While CGI handled the tricky maneuvers, real shots of it zooming through London used a technique similar to that of Harry Potter and The Sorcerer’s Stone filming.
-To make it look like it’s speeding, they filmed at a higher speed and then slowed it down, creating an intense rush!
+Designers took a regular London double-decker, added another level, and beefed up the engine to support the added weight and height.
+While CGI handled the tricky maneuvers, real shots of it zooming through London used a technique similar to The Sorcerer’s Stone filming.
+They filmed at a higher speed to make it look like it was speeding and then slowed it down.

 Marauder's Map